 Some online brands claim that not using a sidebar on a blog can help improve conversions, by eliminating distractions.

 I have experimented with both options for a good length of time for Magnet4Blogging, and so far I haven’t seen any significant variations in conversions.

 According to this interesting case study on Video Fruit, for every 1k people who visit your website, potentially only 3 people will click on your sidebar!

-If you decide not to use a sidebar and want to make your content the center of attention, then go for it by all means.
+If you decide not to use a sidebar and want to make your content the main focus, then go for it by all means.

 If you decide you want to keep your sidebar and want to make better use of it, I recommend placing only the essential elements in there, as too many items in the sidebar can be a HUGE distraction for your blog readers.